I used to receive a newsletter called Spiritual Wealth. It has since stopped and is no longer on line.

 Being well-read has implications for public speakers.
-As noted in Spiritual Wealth, reading is to the mind what exercise is to the body.
+As the article in Spiritual Wealth noted, reading is to the mind what exercise is to the body.
 The more we read, the better we are able to think, the more clearly we are able to express ourselves, the more stylistic and refined our writing and speaking will be.
 By reading good writing, we expand our vocabulary and become more adept in our use of language.

-So what to read?
 My suggestion is that you approach reading the way you should approach eating: choose a well balanced diet.
 Try some classics, delve into Shakespeare, read a great autobiography, dip your toe into the waters of philosophy, explore some short stories.
-And don’t neglect good newspapers.
+And don’t for good newspapers.
 In my opinion, one of the finest is The Economist, not only because of its reportage, but also for its wonderful use of English.
 And don’t forget the many excellent books on public speaking.